The Future of Our Brains – Health in Black Mirror

 Luckily, we are far from the scenarios imagined in Black Mirror.
 We say, thankfully, as above mentioned ethical issues should be sorted out way before any technological intrusion into our brains or the creation of digital copies.
 However, looking at the current technological progress, the invention of digital avatars and intrusive BCIs is not unthinkable far away.

-A movement called Transhumanism with California roots going back to the 1980s, and science–fiction writers such as Isaac Asimov and Julian Huxley, now has now over 10,000 members who are ready to download their neural data and live forever in digital form, leaving this biological waste we call the human body behind.
+A movement called Transhumanism with Californian roots going back to the 1980s, and science–fiction writers such as Isaac Asimov and Julian Huxley, now has over 10,000 members who are ready to download their neural data and live forever in digital form, leaving this biological waste we call the human body behind.

 Others are rooting for the idea of scanning the brain in high spatial and chemical resolution and designing math models for all the brain cells.
 Through this method, digital brain emulations could be created.
 Such embodied emulations would be able to perform tasks that humans are bad or slow at.
 Some experts even say that one day these emulations might outnumber humans, leading to a new kind of society.
 Robin Hanson from Oxford University’s Future of Humanity Institute envisions that “because emulations are easily copied, you could train one to be a good lawyer and then make a billion copies who are all good lawyers.”
 It would undoubtedly transform society into something new and unknown.
 Perhaps some material for a new Black Mirror episode?